siberianfox/g2wiki/Gcode-Probes.md

 - The probe input is assignable, and must be configured.
 The Zmin input is assigned by default.
 - Previously probes were not allowed to have ABC axes.
 Now they can.
+- Automatic probe reports have been generated prior to 100.20.
+This release allows them to be turned off.
+The default is ON.